EdToo/batoco/README.md

     // 3=on                     : output a +3DOS compatible file (default is .tap file).\n";
     // s=<StartNumber>          : in labels mode, set starting line number ";
     // input=<Input filename>   : Name of the file to read and convert

+Differences to zmakebas

+Hex numbers -

+Like zmakebas you can use Hex numbers after a BIN keyword.
+These are expected to start 0x.
+However, these are translated back into a binary representation in the outputted file.

+E.g.  BIN 0xAA4E will appear in the output as BIN 1010101001001110

+Commandline parameters -

+The input filename is given as the first parameter not the last parameter

+E.g.

+zmakebas -l inputfile.bas

+PHP batoco.php inputfile.bas -l

+Bugs

-There will be bugs, when you find them if you can email me the BASIC file I'll see what is broken.
+There will be bugs, when you find them if you can send me the BASIC file I'll see what is broken.